John Bancker Aycrigg

-John Bancker Aycrigg (July 9, 1798 – November 8, 1856) was an American physician and politician who represented New Jersey in the United States House of Representatives in two non-consecutive terms from 1837 to 1839 and 1841 to 1843.
+John Bancker Aycrigg (July 9, 1798 – November 8, 1856) was an American medical doctor and politician who represented New Jersey in the United States House of Representatives in two non-consecutive terms from 1837 to 1839 and 1841 to 1843.

 Early life and education

 Aycrigg was born in New York City.
 He studied medicine and was graduated from the College of Physicians and Surgeons which is now the medical department of Columbia University in 1818.
 He was admitted to practice in New York.
 Later, he moved to Paramus, New Jersey.

 Congress

 Aycrigg was elected as a Whig to the Twenty-fifth Congress (March 4, 1837 – March 4, 1839).
 He presented credentials as a Member-elect to the Twenty-sixth Congress, but was not permitted to qualify.
 He was elected as a Whig to the Twenty-seventh Congress (March 4, 1841 – March 4, 1843), but was not a candidate for renomination in 1842 to the Twenty-eighth Congress.
-After leaving Congress, he resumed the practice of medicine in Paramus, New Jersey and later moved to Passaic, New Jersey.